top of page

 Supplements

-Garlic, onion, chocolate, candy, additives, preservatives, chemicals, added sugars, added flavours, cinnamon, eucalyptus, pesticides, table and cooking salts, rosemary, dill, aniseed, vanilla, thyme, peppermint, bay Leaves, citrus leaves and wood, ginger.
+Garlic, onion, chocolate, candy, additives, preservatives, chemicals, added sugars, added flavors, cinnamon, eucalyptus, pesticides, table and cooking salts, rosemary, dill, aniseed, vanilla, thyme, peppermint, bay leaves, citrus leaves and wood, ginger and plenty more.

 ----- You can read more about safe and unsafe foods and nutrition here ----->